ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 Welcome and Boutique have been given some love.
 The software listings in the Boutique have been refreshed, with some applications being removed, many updated and some new additions Welcome now has snappier animations and transitions.
-Items select for install or removal via the Software Boutique are now added to a queue so you can select several installs and removals and process them all at once.
+Applications selected for installation or removal via the Software Boutique are now added to a queue so you can select several installs and removals and process them all at once.

 ## Browser Selection